roverandrew/solarSavings/README.md

 - The roof has an eaves length (overhang) of 0.5m<br>
 - The roof has 27 degrees of tilt.
 The correction factor is a result of this tilt.<br>
 <p>Formula: roofArea = (length) x (width+eavesLength) x (correctionFactor=1.118)</p>

-These are the different types of "normal" roofs, that the solar panel roof will be compared to.
-- The "slate" roof choice represents a roof that costs $242CAD/m^2.<br>
-- The "tile" roof choice represents a roof that costs $169CAD/m^2.<br>
-- The "asphalt" roof choice represents a roof that costs $93CAD/m^2.<br>

-    Average roofing costs were derived from data available on Home Advisor and Homewyse.
-In each case, there is a wide range of roofing costs, for each roof type     it's respective midpoint cost is used.
-Ranges for roof tile types from Home Advisor were derived using information from roofing contractors that included all     equivalent components of a Solar Roof (such as installation labor, materials, existing roof tear-off, and underlayment).

 ## Calculating Solar Roof Cost